tivac/modular-css/README.md

 ## Features

+CSS Modules defines a bunch of great features, and `modular-css` supports the best of them in a straightforward and consistent way.

 ### Values

 Values are useful in CSS, they're coming to the spec soon.
 Use them now because it'll make your life easier!